TheSkyIsBlottedOut/nosh/README.md

 I may not succeed;
-  but if I can, I will murder the browser.
+  but if I can, I will bring some level of sensibility back from an overtracked, over-networked internet.